hhornbacher/idso1070-protocol/README.md

 sudo make install
 ```

+To run the GUI without installing, you can execute the ```run.sh```

 There is also a preconfigured task for building (CTRL-SHIFT-B) in vscode and a launch.json to debug(F5).

 ## Directories

+* gui: Simple Gtk GUI
+* lib: Implementation of the protocol itself
+* include: Library headers
 * cmake: Helper scripts for cmake
-* include: Library headers
-* lib: Implementation of the protocol itself
-* server: Simple tcp server using this library

-## Attention

-This is not a production ready version, there's still a lot of stuff to do.
-If you're interested to support this library, just contact me.

 ## Links